 - Basilar skull fractures – the most severe type of skull fracture.
 A portion of the brain has been exposed and bruising under the eyes/behind ears is noticeable.

 - Penetrating brain injury – less common but carries a worse prognosis than a closed head injury.
 X-rays, CTs and MRIs are used to detect the penetration.
-A craniotomy or craniectomy can be performed but there may be long term complications such as post-traumatic epilepsy (Via NCBI).
+A craniotomy or craniectomy can be performed but there may be long term complications such as post-traumatic seizure disorder (Via NCBI ).

-- Hypoxia and Anoxia – Hypoxia and eventually, Anoxia occur when the brain does not get enough oxygen.
-Within five minutes after oxygen supply has been cut off brain cells start to die (Via NIH).
+- Hypoxia and Anoxia brain injury – Hypoxia (oxygen deprivation) and eventually, Anoxia occur when the brain does not get enough oxygen.
+Within five minutes after oxygen supply has been cut off brain cells start to die (Via NIH ) resulting in brain damage.

 - Chiari Malformation – occurs when brain tissue extends into the spinal canal because of pressure.
 Read more at Arnold-Chiari Malformation After Injury.